molarmanful/eldur/README.md

 - Java (for [Bits'n'Picas](https://github.com/kreativekorp/bitsnpicas))
 - [bdfresize](https://github.com/ntwk/bdfresize) (e.g. `apt install bdfresize`)
+- FUSE (e.g. `apt install fuse`)

 `git clone` and run `build.sh`.
 Font files output to `out/`.

-This method also downloads a Bits'n'Picas binary at `deps/`.
+`build.sh` downloads FontForge as an AppImage at `deps/` for generating bitmap formats from BDF. `build.sh` also downloads a Bits'n'Picas binary at `deps/`.
 If you wish, you can use this binary (instead of or alongside FontForge) to view glyphs and build desired font formats not found on the Releases page.

 ## Design Notes